 If you choose to put in a sleeper (or screed) system over a concrete slab, dry pressure treated 2x4s are preferred.
 These should be 18″ to 4′ in length and staggered on centers with an air gap on all overlap joints.
 Lay them perpendicular to the direction of the finished flooring and secure them with T-nails staggered side-to-side 4” to 6” apart.

 Leave expansion joints of at least 1/8 inch between each panel, section, or board of the subfloor.
 Research has shown that two or three years after the floor is installed the subfloor will measure 2-3% higher moisture content than the floor.
 The subfloor has less access to heating and air conditioning than the floor, and will expand slightly from the additional moisture.

 Use a 6′ to 10′ straightedge to check the subfloor for high areas, and sand any high spot so the subfloor is as flat as possible.
-Next put down 30 pound felt paper carefully butt-edged, not overlapped.
-The felt reduces the chance of squeaks and helps circulation around the floorboards.
+Next put down rosin paper carefully butt-edged, not overlapped.
+The rosin paper reduces the chance of squeaks and helps circulation around the floorboards.